artszew/Spatial-Data-Analysis/README.md

 - The second layer contains a heat map of the number of birds observed.
 - The third layer contains grouped markers with a description of the observer type and the number of birds observed, with different colored icons depending on the observer type, and different icons depending on whether one or more birds were observed.

-<b> Project - finding locations for 5 new bus stops in Inowrocław city using Jupyter Notebook. </b>
+<b> Final project - finding locations for 5 new bus stops in Inowrocław city using Jupyter Notebook. </b>
 - This project responds to a hypothetical problem of the city authorities.
 - The project includes the analysis of statistics on the researched topic and various types of spatial data analyses - static and interactive maps.
 - The research results are presented in a clear, transparent and visually attractive way.